webrogue-runtime/webrogue-runtime.github.io/benefits/bakeable.md

 title: webrogue's bakeability
 ---

+> [!WARNING]
+> This page is outdated.
+New version of webrogue temporary does not supports Wasm2c method and will not support Native method.

 As mentioned in explanation of webrogue's [portability](./portable), apps and modifications are distributed as __webrogue mods__, which contains WebAssembly code.
 But in fact it is not always so.